 We do need changed behavior, but must seek it through a change of mind

 Let’s face it, we do need changed behavior.
 Attacking, getting, conflicted, strained, driven behavior is not exactly a desirable option.
 If behavior reinforces the thoughts that give rise to it, what sort of thoughts are being reinforced by our current behavior?
 Jesus acknowledged this need for changed behavior.
 He said, “After the separation…changed behavior had become mandatory” (T‑2.V.4:7).
 When we hear “changed behavior,” we tend to immediately think of changing it in our way, straining to put on a better front no matter what is going on inside.
 Yet this, of course, is not at all what Jesus has in mind.
 For behavior to be genuine, it has to truly reflect what is going on inside.
 Thus, the changed behavior Jesus is talking about has to come from a real change on the inside.
 It has to come from new thinking and transformed desire.

 It’s as if a lamp has been unplugged and so is no longer giving forth light.
 Our version of changed behavior basically amounts to painting bright yellow rays on the wall behind the lamp, rays that look like they are emanating from the lamp.
 In our minds, an illusion of light is often good enough.
 What Jesus wants us to do is plug the lamp back in, so that it emanates real light.
 He makes this abundantly clear in the following passages:

-I have said that you cannot change your mind by changing your behavior, but I have also said, and many times, that you can change your mind.
-(T-4.IV.2:1)
+We have said that you cannot change your mind by changing your behavior, but we have also said, and many times before, that you can change your mind.
+(T‑4.VI.2:4)

 This change of mind entails a reevaluation of what we really want